cj-rupp/html-css-exercise/README.md

 - **package.json, package-lock.json, .htmlvalidate.json:** Assorted node auxiliary files.

 The page has been check with HTML validation (in VSCode) and Lighthouse.
 I trust this will suffice.

+I have added styl.css, based on a contrastive colour palette, from an accessible palette generator.
+I have tried to explore different types of selector.
+However, there is some repetition in the link styling.
+I have attempted to make the main header fonts adaptive, but I couldn't really see this in tests.